citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/service-level/time-attendance.md

     **Figure 5 - Application of customer service time (contract)**

-    -   **Request/Incident/Procedure: **select only one service to apply the service time setting, as shown in the figure below:
+    -   **Request/Incident/Procedure**: select only one service to apply the service time setting, as shown in the figure below:

     ![Criar](images/attendance-6.png)